slarwise/yamlls/README.md

 - Kustomization: Warn when not all files are included in resources
 - Better navigation through documentation.
 Maybe a file explorer view as an alternative to a flat view?
 - Support schemas from https://www.schemastore.org
+- Support reading the schema from the start of a document, useful when you cannot determine the schema from the contents or filename.
+E.g. helm values.

 ## Bugs